Manjeedan11/DishDash/README.md

 ## Why React 18 and Tailwind CSS 3.4.17 ?

 - **React 18:**
-  React 19 is still in the canary release, and using it may cause compatibility issues with `shadcn/ui`.
-React 18 ensures stability and avoids these risks.
+  While React 19 is stable, `shadcn/ui` components are still in the canary release, and using React 19 could cause compatibility issues.
+React 18 ensures a stable, compatible environment with `shadcn`.

 - **Tailwind CSS 3.4.17:**
-  Tailwind v4 is in canary release and may lead to dependency issues with components of `shadcn/ui`.
-Version 3.4.17 is stable and avoids such conflicts.
+  `shadcn/ui` components are also in the canary release with Tailwind v4, which may introduce dependency conflicts.
+Tailwind 3.4.17 is stable and fully compatible, avoiding these issues.

 ---